 A United Voice campaign focused on improving working conditions for hotel housekeepers continues to gain media traction.
-The 23 February Sydney Morning Herald news story highlighted time allocated to do hygiene tasks as well as the tools provided to housekeepers.
+The 23 February Sydney Morning Herald post story highlighted time allocated to do hygiene tasks as well as the tools provided to housekeepers.

 ‘Hotel cleaners are taking hygiene shortcuts to meet deadlines to fix rooms in 15 minutes, for work that takes about 45 minutes to do properly, the union representing many of the industry’s workers says,’ stated the SMH report written by Caroline Zielinski and Clay Lucas.
 View article here.